 I’m happy to share with you how to lose weight without cardio so you can focus on shedding the pounds.
 These tips are great for helping you lose weight It will take a little strategy and commitment on your part, but it is 100% doable!

 **I was not paid to write this review.
 However, this post does contain affiliate links, which means that I may earn a commission on purchases you make after clicking on those links.
 (At no extra cost to you!)
 These are my own opinions and honest thoughts after using the app.
 Full disclosure here. **

 1. Maintain Calorie Deficit

-Calorie counting is not fun but its just a fact; you must maintain a calorie deficit in order to lose weight.
-The reason why cardio works so well for weight loss is because you burn a ton of calories in a short time, making it easier to reach your calorie deficit goals.
+Calorie counting is not fun but it’s just a fact; you must maintain an energy deficit in order to lose weight.
+The reason why cardio works so well for weight loss and burning fat is that you burn a ton of calories in a short time, making it easier to reach your calorie-cutting goals.

 But you can still achieve a deficit without cardio.
 It just takes a lot more planning.

-The first step is to make sure you are tracking your calories accurately.
+The first step is to make sure you are tracking your calories and energy expenditure accurately.
 This is especially important in the beginning when you’re learning how many calories are in the foods your normally eat.

 Yes, it’s a little time-consuming but it’s SO easy to underestimate how many calories you’re consuming so it’s important.
 After a while, if you are generally eating the same things every week, you can eventually drop calorie counting because you will have a firm idea of how much you’re consuming.